To understand this piece of content, you must be familiar with the most important problems of the income statement and the balance sheet.

-Even before the myth of “dividend superiority” had fallen, I kept devouring books to explore every possible evidence-based way of wealth building and to get better and more confident investing my money.
+Since I put down my managing director position and sold my firm, I kept devouring books to explore every possible evidence-based way of wealth building and to get better and more confident investing my money.

-In 2018, I came across a life-changing book while traveling to compete at IRONMAN Barcelona.
+After reading hundreds and hundreds of books on investing, in 2018, I came across a life-changing book while traveling to compete at IRONMAN Barcelona.

 It was Best‑Practice EVA by Bennett Stewart and was so hard to read that I literally suffered through the 300 pages.